MicrosoftDocs/customer-insights/ci-docs/export-marketo.md

 ---
-title: "Export segments to Marketo"
+title: "Export segments to Marketo (preview)"
 description: "Learn how to configure the connection and export to Marketo." ms.date: 10/08/2021 ms.reviewer: mhart